krishnamami/Multi_Agent_Anamoly_Detection/README.md

 * Analyst Agent :
    * Processes recent data to compute daily averages and compares them against thresholds.
 * File Checker Agent:
-   * Verifies the completion of Stats and Analyst tasks and reports back to the Superviso.
+   * Verifies the completion of Stats and Analyst tasks and reports back to the Supervisor Agent.

 ### Learnings